 In this example, the base and limit symbols are contained in .init array in a single region.

-See the following in the Arm C and C++ Libraries and Floating-Point Support User Guide:
+See the following in the Arm Compiler for Embedded Arm C and C++ Libraries and Floating-Point Support User Guide:

 C++ initialization, construction and destruction.